 - i.
 Lable the VTM with required information and fill the register and all necessary forms with all necessary information. - ii.
 Remove the swab from the package.
 Do not touch the soft end with your hand or anything else. - iii.
-Insert the nasopharyngeal swab into the nasopharnx region. - iv.
-Leave in place for a few seconds. - v.
-Slowly remove swab while slightly rotating it. - vi.
-Break the applicator's stick end and put tip of swab into ATM containing vial VTM
+Insert the nasopharyngeal swab into the nasopharnx region. iv.
+Leave in place for a few seconds. - iv.
+Slowly remove swab while slightly rotating it. - v.
+Break the applicator's stick end and put tip of swab into ATM containing vial - vi.
+VTM

-COLLECTION OF OROPHRYANGEAL SWABS
+1.9 COLLECTION OF OROPHRYANGEAL SWABS